zkoss/keikai-blog/blog/_posts/2018-04-10-Why-we-spent-10-years-to-create-another-web-spreadsheet.markdown

 ## Start Your Journey with Keikai

 With all the efforts we have put in, we can now proudly announce KeiKai.
-Unlike any web spreadsheet, it is designed and architectured for big data -- the fastest web spreadsheet regardless of size!
+Unlike any web spreadsheet, it is designed and architected for big data — and is the fastest web spreadsheet regardless of size!

 You are more than welcome to leave any comment below, or contact us at info@keikai.io.